The Guide

 • A long-established Spanish private school group with a campus on Arturo Soria and a larger one in La Moraleja, teaching most subjects in English from primary onwards and offering the IB Diploma.

 • The recurring negative is the volume and start-age of technology: parents describe iPads from primary and feel the device-led approach tilts too far in early years.
-Some reviewers also question consistency of academic standards and parental influence on curriculum decisions.
+Some parents also question consistency of academic standards and parental influence on curriculum decisions.

 Paqui Molinero